It's the first of two consecutive weekends spent in Sheffield for the Royals, with a new man at the helm at Hillsborough this weekend.

-A run of one win in 10 matches cost Jos Luhukay his job at Hillsborough last month, but the Owls' form has picked up in recent months.
+A run of one win in 10 matches cost Jos Luhukay his job at Hillsborough last month, but the Owls' form has picked up of late.
 A five-game unbeaten run over the festive period has been supplemented with back-to-back Championship wins heading into this weekend.

 As for the Royals, José Gomes and his side are aiming to keep their points tally ticking over after picking up a pair of draws in their last two Championship clashes - with a hard-earned clean sheet at home to Aston Villa last Saturday.